You decide.

 PRE-RECORDED WORKSHOP SERIES

-On the giving end: Providing negative feedback - even when it's true - can feel awful.
+If you are on the giving end: Providing negative feedback - even when it's true - can feel awful.
 You probably don't want to hurt anyone's feelings - at least not if you can help it.
 So, you try to soften the blow, or you rush just to get this over with quickly, and you stop short of saying what the other person really needs to hear.
 Or maybe the way you give clear and direct feedback hurts your relationships, and you don't know why that happens or how to change that.

 And then there's that pesky voice inside your head: This one may be your loudest and meanest critic yet.
 And your most "effective" one, because it knows where to hit and really hurt you.
 And it's always with you and won't shut up.
 Maybe you don't need anyone else's feedback, because you've already said far worse things to yourself ...